ddegner/Cat-Scratches/CODE_REVIEW_SUMMARY.md

-# SafariToDrafts Code Review Summary
+# Cat Scratches Code Review Summary

 ## 🔍 **Comprehensive Code Review Completed**

-After making significant changes to simplify the SafariToDrafts extension, I conducted a thorough code review to ensure no bugs were introduced and all GUI logic remains intact.
+After making significant changes to simplify the Cat Scratches extension, I conducted a thorough code review to ensure no bugs were introduced and all GUI logic remains intact.

 ## ✅ **Review Results: ALL TESTS PASSED**